Arthur D. Little

 Nowadays, R&D (Research & Development) is an indispensable part of business in the 21st century.
 But did you know that R&D began in the late-1800s?

 It was then that Arthur D. Little began planting the seeds of what was to be the first consulting firm to provide R&D services to improve the private industry.
-The R&D consulting firm of Arthur D. Little Inc. has kept its leadership position to this day.

-Arthur D. Little – Advice As a Marketable Service
+Arthur D. Little – Advice as a Marketable Service

 At the dawn of the 20th century, industrialists and financiers in America were still reluctant to take a risk on business opportunities offered by new technology.
 But their European counterparts were quick to seize the advantage and set up operations in the US.